Das2607/Obsidian/Notebooks/DBMS/Unit 1.md

 A fundamental characteristic of the database approach is that the database system contains not only the database itself but also a complete definition or description of the database structure and constraints.
 This definition is stored in the DBMS catalog, which contains information such as the structure of each file, the type and storage format of each data item, and various constraints on the data.
 The information stored in the catalog is called meta-data, and it describes the structure of the primary database.

+The catalog is used by the DBMS software and also by database users who need information about the database structure.
+A general-purpose DBMS software package is not written for a specific database application.
+Therefore, it must refer to the catalog to know the structure of the files in a specific database, such as the type and format of data it will access.
+The DBMS software must work equally well with *any number of database applications* as long as the database definition is stored in the catalog.

+In traditional file processing, data definition is typically part of the application programs themselves.
+Hence, these programs are constrained to work with only one specific database, whose structure is declared in the application programs.
+For example, an application program written in C++ may have struct or class declarations, and a COBOL program has data division statements to define its files.
+Whereas file-processing software can access only specific databases, DBMS software can access diverse databases by extracting the database definitions from the catalog and using these definitions.

+#### Insulation between Programs and Data, and Data Abstraction